CharlesReinhardt/ecacr/updates.md

 Got team_stats scraping function working, working on exporting that properly so I can start playing around with the stats in a separate rmarkdown.
 Looking to start get some good visualizations to know what I want users of the package to be able to make.

+## March 28

+I got swamped with other work and life stuff so I was not able to work on my project over the last 5 days.
+Plan for today is to start playing around with some visualizations and hopefully creating a lollipop plot function or something.